Healthdirect Free Australian health advice you can count on.

 What are the costs of tooth extraction?

 If you have health insurance, check whether it covers tooth extraction.
-If you are having a tooth out in your dentist’s dental surgery, it may be covered under general treatment (extras) cover.
+If you are having a tooth out in your dentist’s dental surgery, it may be covered under general dental treatment (extras) cover.
 If you need surgery, it is usually considered ‘major dental’.
 If it is being done in hospital you will also need to have hospital cover.

 Also, check with your state health department for public oral health services you can use.
 Children aged from 2 to 17 years might be eligible for free basic dental services — check with Services Australia.